 Only members of the Board of Directors are elected.
 The Board of Directors is the group of individuals that heads the organization.
-It includes three officers (President, Treasurer, and Secretary), as well as non-officer members.
-Individuals do not run for specific offices; they run for a seat on the Board, and the Board members collectively choose officers from within the group when their officer terms expire (officer terms are shorter than director terms).
+Individuals do not run for specific offices; they run for a seat on the Board.
+Three officer roles connected to the Board (President, Treasurer, and Secretary) are chosen annually, and they may be filled by board members or other volunteers.

 At least two directors are elected each year (in an election by paying OTW members), and they currently serve for three-year terms.